 - Bake at 250 degrees for 2-3 hours.
 Or let dry on a sheet for a couple of days.

 - You can paint with acrylic paints if you like, but we like to hang them plain, scented with a few drops of peppermint essential oil!

 Step-By-Step Salt Dough Ornaments

-Knead the dough till combined and not sticky.
+Knead the salt dough ornament dough until smooth and not sticky.

-Roll out to 1/4″ thick and cut with your favorite cookie cutters.
+Roll the dough out to 1/4″ thick and cut with your favorite cookie cutters.
 We prefer using holiday-inspired shapes mixed with our kids’ favorite characters!
 Little ones love customizing their ornaments!

-Bake at 250 degrees for 2-3 hours till hard.
+Bake the salt dough ornaments at 250 degrees for 2-3 hours until hard.
 Let cool, then add ribbon or string to hang them on the tree!
 Paint them if you wish.

 You can personalize the fragrance however you’d like.
 Put 3-5 drops of your favorite essential oils on your ornaments!
 We like cinnamon essential oil or peppermint oil best, but any of the diffuser blends you enjoy would be perfect to use.